 What changed in 90 days

-After three months of using this lightweight rhythm, the retailer reported:
+After three months of using this lightweight rhythm, my client reported:

 None of that required a forecasting platform.
-It required a clearer signal and a consistent weekly habit.
+It required a clearer signal, a consistent weekly habit, and someone to help set up the categories and prompts correctly the first time.

 Human judgment still matters